hiphops-io/hiphops-io.github.io/docs/config.md

 #### `release_pipeline[*].when`

 The when clause allows you to conditionally apply a pipeline using Unix style pattern matching.
-You can specify patterns for `branch`, `changed_files` and `repo`.
+You can specify patterns for `branch`, `changed_files`, `repo` and `labels`.
 The fields `branch` and `repo` match against the change's target, rather than the source.

 |Pattern|Meaning|